massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

             .ExecuteAsync();
         ```

-    1. Update the previous line of code by adding additional code to process the expression asynchronously using the **await** keyword:
+    1. Update the previous line of code by adding more code to process the expression asynchronously by using the **await** keyword:

         ```
         await app